igalakhov/Systems_Work18/README.md

     3. Server connects to client's pipe, sending an ackknowledgement message.
     4. Clients recives server message, and removes (not closes!) its pipe.
     5. Client sends a response message to the server.
+3. Operation
+    - Server and client send data back and forth.
+Whatever.
+4. Reset
+    1. Client exists, server closes any connections to the client.
+    2. Server creates a new well known pipe and waits for another client.